joaoreboucas1/papyrus_chess/README.md

 ## TODO

-Figure out a way to ship the application
+Figure out a way to ship the application.
+Since the font and assets